rexbrahh/libjzx/docs/docs/deep-dive/source-index.md

 # Source index

-This section is for **extremely detailed, code-first documentation**: what each file does, how the pieces fit, and (where useful) line-by-line commentary.
+This section is for **extremely detailed, code-first documentation**: what each file does, how the pieces fit, and (where useful) line-scoped explanations with small, reviewable snippets.

 ## Reading order